47Billion/netty-http/README.md

 ## Contributing to netty-http

-Are you interested in making Loom better?
+Are you interested in making netty-http better?
 Our development model is a simple pull-based model with a consensus building phase, similar to the Apache's voting process.
-If you want to help make Loom better, by adding new features, fixing bugs, or even suggesting improvements to something that's already there, here's how you can contribute:
+If you want to help make netty-http better, by adding new features, fixing bugs, or even suggesting improvements to something that's already there, here's how you can contribute:

- * Fork loom into your own GitHub repository
+ * Fork netty-http into your own GitHub repository
  * Create a topic branch with an appropriate name
  * Work on your favorite feature to your content
  * Once you are satisifed, create a pull request by going to the continuuity/netty-http project.